KelseyDang2002/cpsc-481-ai/README.md

 - connect4-terminal.py
     - Starting code of terminal Connect Four from codeNewb204's Github repository, ignore this file since it does not contribute to the final code
 - connect4-ai.py
-    - The final source code that we worked on, contains minimax alpha-beta implementation from the YouTube tutorial by Keith Galli
+    - The final source code that we worked on, contains modified minimax alpha-beta implementation from the YouTube tutorial by Keith Galli

 ## References
 1. YouTube Connect 4 /w Minimax Tutorial: https://www.youtube.com/watch?v=MMLtza3CZFM&t=2810s